BetterThanTomorrow/calva/docs/site/clj-java-decompiler.md

     ],
 ```

 Now, with the cursor anywhere in a top level defined function, you can spit out a file with the Java code generated for that function by pressing `ctrl+alt+space d`.
 For the byte code, press `ctrl+alt+space b`.
+The files will be generated in the same folder as the Clojure file and be named `decompiled-<function name>.java` and `bytecode-<function name>.class`, respectively.

 To decompile or disassemble the current form (or selection) press `ctrl+alt+space space` and pick the desired command from the quick pick menu that pops up.
 You can add `key` to these too if you want even quicker access, of course.
+The filenames for the results will here be named without any function name suffix, because there is often no function name that can be used.

 See [this video](https://www.youtube.com/watch?v=sPP4LCpBic8) for a demo.